Hyle-org/devhub-hyle/docs/concepts/index.md

     ---

-    Any smart contract can be an identity on Hylé.
+    Any smart contract can be an identity on Hyli.

     [:octicons-arrow-right-24: Read more](./identity.md)

 </div>

-## Hylé-specific concepts
+## Hyli-specific concepts

 <div class="grid cards" markdown>